apaszke/interactive/README.md

 A simple togglable interactive mode for node.js.

-You can start and stop it from any place in your code.
+Start interactive mode from anywhere in your code!
-It allows you to interact with your global objects and evaluate new pieces.
-You can use arrow keys to navigate through commands you ran, even in previous sessions!
+Interact with your global objects and evaluate new pieces.
+Use arrow keys to navigate through commands you ran, even in previous sessions!

 **Please note that it switches stdin to rawMode, so if you have any listeners on it, it's best to close them first.**